-The National Careers Institute (NCI) ensures Australians have access to reliable and accurate careers information, resources, and support.
+The National Careers Institute (NCI) ensures Australians have access to reliable and accurate careers information and resources.

 On this page:

 Our vision is to be Australia’s recognised source of independent careers information for Australians of all ages and at all stages of their career.

 We support the Government's commitment to strengthening and modernising Australia’s education, skills, and employment sectors.

 As the NCI formed, we consulted more than 10,000 experts and stakeholders across Australia to help guide our direction and frame our areas of focus.

 The foundation of our work is the world-leading labour market intelligence provided by Jobs and Skills Australia, a partner who we work with and are regularly informed by.